 - For Agricultural Institutions: 100% subsidy for demonstration purposes

-Marut Drone Academy, a division of Marut Drones, provides hands-on drone training tailored for farmers and agri-professionals, making it easier to adopt these technologies effectively and safely.
+Marut Drone Academy, a division of Marut Drones, provides hands-on drone training tailored for farmers and agri-professionals, making it easier to adopt these technologies like spraying drones effectively and safely.

 3. Drone Didi (Namo Drone Didi) Scheme